Iterate on PR Until CI Passes

 Wait if pending: If review bot checks (sentry, warden, cursor, bugbot, seer, codeql) are still running, wait before proceeding—they post actionable feedback that must be evaluated.
 Informational bots (codecov) are not worth waiting for.

-Fix the root cause with minimal, targeted changes
+- Fix the root cause with minimal, targeted changes.
+Do not paper over the symptom with a workaround.

-Find existing tests for the affected code and run them.
-If the fix introduces behavior not covered by existing tests, extend them to cover it (add a test case, not a whole new test file)
+- Extend tests when needed.
+If the fix introduces behavior not covered by existing tests, add a test case (not a whole new test file).

 Before committing, verify your fixes locally: